 Academic counselling is the responsibility of your home university before you apply for exchange.
 Please seek your home university's advice while preparing your Study Plan and get their approval to transfer the credits for the modules which you wish to take while on exchange at NUS.
 NUS Registrar's Office assist in the application and registration of modules at NUS.
 Please see their Non-Graduating Programme page for the complete information.
 There you can find information on:

-Please note that as part of your online application you will be asked to indicate up to ten relevant courses to take while on exchange at NUS.
-As you are not guaranteed a place in any of the courses, we recommend that you use all ten slots to better your chances at getting the minimum number of 12 Modular Credits per semester in order to be eligible for the Student’s Pass.
+Please note that as part of your online application you will be asked to indicate up to 32MCs worth of relevant courses to take while on exchange at NUS.
+As you are not guaranteed a place in any of the courses, we recommend that you select as many relevant modules to better your chances at getting the minimum number of 12 Modular Credits per semester in order to be eligible for the Student’s Pass.
 It is recommended that you rank your compulsory modules among your top three module choices so as to increase the chances or securing them.
 Modules with clashing class and examination time-table will not be approved.

 Economics, Psychology and Computer Science modules are extremely oversubscribed.
 Students majoring in Economics, Psychology and Computer Science will be given priority in the allocation of the respective modules.
 Students with other declared majors are advised against choosing Economics, Psychology and Computer Science modules.